eldss/metronome-cli/README.md

 **Limitations**

 - Ramp is a BPM value with the same limitations: a whole number from 30 to 300.
-- Rate is the change in BPM per second, defined as a number between 0.5 and 20.
+- Rate is the change in BPM per second, defined as a whole number from 1 to 15.
 - Dropping beats is not supported while ramping tempo.

 ### Interactive BPM Adjustment